thlorenz/cpuprofilify/README.md

 --v8internals  , --nov8internals    v8internals like `v8::internal::...` are filtered from the trace unless this flag is set (default: false)
 --v8gc         , --nov8gc           when v8internals are filtered, garbage collection info is as well unless this flag set  (default: true)

+--type                              type of input `perf|dtrace`.
+If not supplied it will be detected.
 --help                              print this help

 EXAMPLE: